 Under the modified cash basis of accounting, the Cumberland County Partnership records contributions and endowment investment earnings on a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.
-Contributions from funds held, raised or collected by Cumberland County Partnership and processed through its bank accounts are recorded as net assets with donor restrictions in perpetuity.
+Contributions from funds held, raised or collected by Cumberland County Partnership and processed through its bank accounts are recorded as net assets restricted in perpetuity.

 Contributions from funds held, raised or collected by Cumberland County Partnership but not processed through its bank accounts are not recorded.
-Permanently restricted contributions sent directly by a third party to the community foundation are not recorded in the general ledger of the Cumberland County Partnership.
-There were no such third party contributions directly to the foundation during the year ended June 30, 2022.
-Similarly, investment earnings and expenses of endowments held by the community foundation are not recorded in the general ledger of the Cumberland County Partnership, unless such earnings and expenses pass through its bank accounts.
+Contributions restricted in perpetuity sent directly by a third party to the community foundation are not recorded in the general ledger of the Cumberland County Partnership.
+There were no such third party contributions directly to the foundation during the year ended June 30, 2023.
+Similarly, investment earnings and expenses of endowments held by the CCF are not recorded in the general ledger of the Cumberland County Partnership, unless such earnings and expenses pass through its bank accounts.

-Endowment net asset composition by fund type as of June 30, 2022 follows:
+Endowment net asset composition by fund type as of June 30, 2023 follows:

+Without Donor With Donor

+Restrictions Restrictions Total

-Without Restric th Donor strictions Total Donor-Restricted Funds \$ - \$ 31,384 \$ 31,384
+Donor-Restricted Funds \$- \$ 31,384 \$ 31,384